-Carleton House is also recognized through its association with Lady Alice Tilley.
-Alice Starr Chipman was born in 1845 at St. Stephen, the eldest daughter of Zachariah Chipman, a ship owner and merchant, and his wife Mary Eliza DeWolfe.
-On 20 October 1867 Alice married Samuel Leonard Tilley as his second wife.
-Sir Samuel Leonard Tilley was a former Premier of New Brunswick, as well as a Minister of Customs and Minister of Finance, Sir Tilley left active political life in 1885 due to failing health.
-He accepted the position of Lieutenant Governor of New Brunswick for the second time and settled in Saint John.
-After his death in 1896, Lady Tilley continued to reside at Carleton House for over twenty years.
+Carleton House is also significant due to its association with Lady Alice Tilley.
+Born in 1845 in St. Stephen, Alice Starr Chipman was the eldest daughter of ship owner and merchant Zachariah Chipman and his wife Mary Eliza DeWolfe.
+In October 1867, she married Samuel Leonard Tilley, who became her second husband.
+Sir Samuel Leonard Tilley, a former Premier of New Brunswick and a Minister of Customs and Minister of Finance, retired from active political life in 1885 due to poor health.
+He accepted a second term as Lieutenant Governor of New Brunswick and settled in Saint John.
+After his passing in 1896, Lady Tilley continued to live at Carleton House for over two decades.

-An active member of the National Council of Women since its beginning in 1888, she held the first organizational meeting of the Saint John Council of Women at her Germain Street residence in February of 1895.
-Active in the promotion of several charities and largely responsible for the establishment of the Victorian Order of Nurses in Saint John, this council was only one of many benevolent societies that Lady Tilley participated in throughout her life.
+A dedicated member of the National Council of Women since its inception in 1888, Lady Tilley held the first organizational meeting of the Saint John Council of Women at her Germain Street residence in February 1895.
+Actively promoting numerous charities and instrumental in establishing the Victorian Order of Nurses in Saint John, she participated in various benevolent societies throughout her life.

-In honour of her philanthropic work, Lady Tilley was selected for admission to the Grand Priory of the Order of the Hospital of Saint John in 1912 and became a “Lady of Grace”.
-She remained at her Germain Street residence until her death in 1921.
+In recognition of her philanthropic efforts, Lady Tilley was admitted to the Grand Priory of the Order of the Hospital of Saint John in 1912, becoming a “Lady of Grace.”
+She resided at her Germain Street home until her death in 1921.